Systematic bias in LISA ringdown analysis due to waveform inaccuracy: A mode-dependent exponential tapering in the frequency domain

 In Sec. \ref{sec3} we discussed and motivated our choice for the high-frequency cutoff.
 In this appendix, we briefly present a different possible approach.
 In order to better mitigate the spectral leakage due to mirroring, we modify the frequency-domain templates with the replacement $\Lambda_{\ell m n}^{+,\times}\rightarrow \tilde{\Lambda}_{\ell m n}^{+,\times}$, introducing the functions

 Recall that for $f\gg \omega_{\ell m n}, f\gg 1/\tau_{lmn}$, the high frequency tails due to mirroring scale as

 On the other hand, the phenomenologically tapered functions scale as

 Thus, our phenomenological tapering mimics a faster than exponential fall-off (due to $1/f^2$ and $1/f^3$ for the $+$ and $\times$ polarizations respectively).
 This approach is conceptually similar to the frequency-domain tapering of IMR waveforms~\cite{Husa:2015iqa, Khan:2015jqa,Mehta:2022pcn}.
 The comparison of these exponentially tapered functions and the standard combinations of Lorentzian functions is shown in Fig.~\ref{fig:TaperedLorentzian} for the $220$ mode and a BH mass of $10^6\,M_{\odot}$.

 Our tapering can be motivated by constructing a time-domain Planck window~\cite{McKechan:2010kp} for each mode.
 With a Planck window $W_{\rm Planck}(t)$, the high frequency fall-off is at most exponential, which can be sketched out in the following way.
 The Fourier transform of a $C^{\infty}$ window function $W(t)$ with compact support, upon integration by parts $p$ times, can be expressed as $W(f) =W^{(p)}(f)/(i 2\pi f)^p $, where $W^{(p)}(f)$ is the Fourier transform of the $p$-th derivative of $W(t)$.
-Since every derivative exists due to $W(t)$ being $C^{\infty}$ and $W(t)$ has compact support, we have that $|W(f)| \leq A/f^p$, suggesting that $W(f)$ decays faster than every polynomial in frequency.
+Since every derivative exists due to $W(t)$ being $C^{\infty}$ and $W(t)$ has compact support, we have that $|W(f)| \leq A/f^p$ (with $A$ being an overall integration factor), suggesting that $W(f)$ decays faster than every polynomial in frequency.
 In other words, $|W(f)|$ can at most have an exponential fall-off.
-This implies that the $C^{\infty}$ Planck window will satisfy $|W_{\rm Planck}(f)| \leq A \exp(- B f)$, where $B \sim \Delta t$ with $\Delta t$ being the characteristic transition time of the window .
+This implies that the $C^{\infty}$ Planck window will satisfy $|W_{\rm Planck}(f)| \leq A \exp(- B f)$, where $B \sim \Delta t$, with $\Delta t$ being the characteristic transition time of the window.
 With our phenomenological tapering, for each mode, the corresponding mode-dependent Planck window would then have an exponential fall-off $B_{\ell m n} \sim 1/\omega_{\ell m n}$.
 However, by tuning the mode-dependent transition time $\Delta t_{\ell m n}$, in practice, one can get a faster exponential fall-off with a mode-dependent Planck window.

 As a corollary, we can also obtain the frequency fall-off when $W(t)$ is discontinuous in its $p$-th derivative at $t=t_0$.
 The Fourier transform $W^{(p)}(f)$, without loss of generality, will contain a term